mvlchallenge/mvl_toolkit/readme.md

 * Challenge Phase Deadline - June 1, 2023
 * Winner notification - June 6, 2023

 Note that this challenge proposes two phases, warm-up and challenge phases.
-The former plays the role of a playground stage, where participants can evalaute their models without any restriction of number of submissions.
-The latter, aims to evalaute the parteicipant models in a selected testing set which will be released later in the challenge phase opening on May 1st, 2023.
+The former plays the role of a playground stage, where participants can evaluate their models without any restriction of number of submissions.
+The latter aims to evaluate the parteicipant models in a selected testing set which will be released later in the challenge phase opening on May 1st, 2023.

-For public queries and discussion, please don't hesitate to join us in our [Slack workspace](https://join.slack.com/t/mvl-challenge/shared_invite/zt-1m95ef0hy-ViG7fSeTt1EqiosRlZoDvQ).
+For public queries, discussion, and free access tutorials please join us in our [Slack workspace](https://join.slack.com/t/mvl-challenge/shared_invite/zt-1m95ef0hy-ViG7fSeTt1EqiosRlZoDvQ).

 ## What can you do with this toolkit?